dell/csm-docs/content/docs/installation/helm/isilon.md

 ## Volume Snapshot Class

-Starting CSI PowerMax v1.7, `dell-csi-helm-installer` will not create any Volume Snapshot Class during the driver installation.
+Starting CSI PowerScale v1.6, `dell-csi-helm-installer` will not create any Volume Snapshot Class during the driver installation.
 There is a sample Volume Snapshot Class manifest present in the _helm/samples/_ folder.
 Please use this sample to create a new Volume Snapshot Class to create Volume Snapshots.

 ### What happens to my existing Volume Snapshot Classes?
 *Upgrading from CSI PowerScale v1.5 driver*